iamacup/react-base/README.md

 What is this?
 -------

-This is a base package for a react server side render application.
+This is a base package for a react server side render application - see sliips-web, alumnibase-web, alumnibase-survey or alumnibase-data for example IMPLEMENTATION

 Getting Started
 -------